ullenius/natan-js/README.md

 It also randomizes the output of the ordering.
 However, it does not generate problems where the answer is less than 0.
 This is because the concept of negative-numbers is too abstract for young kids.

 ## Usage
-* Click Start-button to Start the game
+- Click Start-button to Start the game
-* The game generates 10 random maths problems one-by-one.
-* It randomizes the numbers with a a number range of 1-11 for the **first number** and 1-30 for the **second number**
-* Writes victory message when correct answer is given.
+- Enter digits by clicking on the buttons
+- Submit your answer using the 'DONE'-button
+- Game ends after 10 rounds

+## Development
+The code is written using OOP (Object Oriented Programming) and uses the MVC-pattern (Model View Controller).

 ## :penguin: Attribution
 The image of birthday Tux is courtesy of [Pixabay](https://pixabay.com/images/id-161107/)